elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 For instructions on using Velero in the Management Cluster see the [Grafana section](#grafana).

 > [!NOTE]
-> The steps for running Velero in this document assumes `v0.39` or later of Compliant Kubernetes, as the Velero CLI is now part of the `ck8s ops` CLI making it easier to operate on both clusters with Velero without having to manually set `KUBECONFIG`, as long as `CK8S_CONFIG_PATH` points to the correct environment.
+> The steps for running Velero in this document assumes `v0.39` or later of Welkin, as the Velero CLI is now part of the `ck8s ops` CLI making it easier to operate on both clusters with Velero without having to manually set `KUBECONFIG`, as long as `CK8S_CONFIG_PATH` points to the correct environment.

 Read more about Velero [here](../user-guide/backup.md).